locationtech/geomesa/docs/user/getting_started.rst

 Getting Started
 ===============

-This chapter highlights several features of GeoMesa, along with tutorials that describe for getting started with these capabilities.
+This chapter highlights several features of GeoMesa, along with tutorials for getting started.

 GeoMesa Accumulo
 ----------------